adandecha/HotKeys/ReadMe.md

 **Using Hotkeys:**

 ```
-RCtrl or CapsLock+Tab can used to toggle the HotKeys on or off.
-For example, to generate the Home key, one can use the sequence - RCtrl A RCtrl.

 CapsLock can be used as the modifier key to the HotKeys.
+For example, to generate the Home key, one can hit - CapsLock+A - keep CapsLock pressed and hit A.

+RCtrl can used to toggle the HotKeys on or off.
-For example, to generate the Home key, one can simpy use - CapsLock+A - instead of - RCtrl A RCtrl.
+For example, to generate the same Home key, one can also press keys - RCtrl A RCtrl.

+Following is the list of HotKeys when used in conjuction with CapsLock or after RCtrl.
+Left is what's pressed, and right is what it results into.

 A   : Home
 D   : End